bibost/AI-Projects/Project 1 - Diabetes Prediction/README.md

 Models

-The Jupyter Notebook includes code for RandomForestRegression, CatBoost, LinearRegression, SGDClassifier, which were trained and evaluated on the data described above.
+The Jupyter Notebook includes code for RandomForestRegression, CatBoostClassifier, LinearRegression, SGDClassifier, which were trained and evaluated on the data described above.

 Results